How to make web pages accessible

 Learn more about decorative and informative images at Using images in online content.

-Image text descriptions
+How to add text descriptions

-You can provide a text description by:
+You can provide a description by:

 - adding alternative (alt) text to an image